nschorgh/CaveXML/README.md

 Auxiliary files:
    `cavexml-db-table.css`	  (minimalist Style Sheet so the XML database can be viewed in a webbrowser)
-   `Derivatives/allcaves-database.md` (Full records in Markdown format, generated from the XML version) `Derivatives/list-of*.md`	  (various lists of selected entries from the database)
+   `Derivatives/allcaves-database.md` (Full records in Markdown format, generated from the XML version)
+   `Derivatives/allcaves-database.rdf` (XML/RDF version of database for KarstLink)
+   `Derivatives/list-of*.md`	  (various lists of selected entries from the database)
    `Utilities/cavexml2csv.py`     (converts database to comma-separated-values using Python)
    `Utilities/cavexml2html.py`    (outputs full records in HTML format)
    `Utilities/cavexml2kml.py`	  (converts coordinates in CaveXML entries into KML format)
-   `Utilities/cavexml2md.py`      (creates filtered list of entries in Markdown format)
-   `Utilities/cavexml2md-full.py` (creates allcaves-database.md)
+   `Utilities/cavexml2md.py`      (creates filtered list of entries in Markdown format) `Utilities/cavexml2md-full.py` (creates allcaves-database.md)
+   `Utilities/CaveXML2rdf.xquery` (converts database to XML/RDF using XQuery)
    `Utilities/cavexml-numeric.py` (parses and outputs quasi-numerical entries)
    `Utilities/cavexml-warnings.py`   (issues informative warnings)
    `Utilities/cavesystemfinder.py`   (connects cave branches with cave systems)
+   `Utilities/filter.xquery`      (creates simple filtered list of entries using XQuery)
    `Utilities/reorder.xslt`    	  (sorts elements within each record)

 This is a pilot project to explore the capabilities of a CaveXML implementation end-to-end.
 The actual database is for demonstration, and mainly contains ice caves and lava tubes.